Mohammed VI of Morocco: Early life and education

 In 1987, Mohammed obtained his first Certificat d'Études Supérieures (CES) in political sciences, and in July 1988 he obtained a Diplôme d'Études Approfondies (DEA) in public law.
 In November 1988, he trained in Brussels with Jacques Delors, the President of the European Commission.

 According to a biography by Ferran Sales Aige, Mohammed's father received reports from his spies indicating that the young prince was visiting bars regularly.
 This led to a deepening dissatisfaction from the king towards his son.
 In a moment of despair, Hassan II was rumoured to have described his son's behaviour as a "chromosome error."
 Mohammed was sent to study law in Nice, with his activities closely monitored by the interior minister dispatched by his father.
 He obtained his PhD in law with distinction on 29 October 1993 from the French University of Nice Sophia Antipolis for his thesis on "EEC-Maghreb Relations".
 On 12 July 1994, he was promoted to the military rank of Major General, and that same year he became president of the High Council of Culture and Commander-in-Chief of the Royal Moroccan Army.

 According to the New York Times, before ascending to the throne, Mohammed "gained a reputation as a playboy during the years he spent waiting in the wings, showing a fondness for fast cars and nightclubs."
+According to a childhood friend, Mohammed harboured fantasies about the world beyond the palace walls and seldom ventured outside.
+One of his favourite songs was "Breakfast in America" by the English rock band Supertramp, which celebrates the allure of travel by jumbo jet.
 Over time, a noticeable estrangement developed between him and his father.
 He actively avoided encounters with Hassan II, even during his visits to Morocco.
-Instead, he frequently frequented Amnesia, an illicit club located underground in the capital city.
+Instead, he frequently frequented Amnesia, an illicit club located underground in Rabat.
 According to Le Roi prédateur, Mohammed's close friend from school, Fouad Ali El Himma, facilitated his visits to Amnesia by installing a private lift from his apartment above that descended directly to the club's premises.